Updated October 3, 2017

 10. The cloud at your fingertips

 With free Wi-Fi and/or a cellular plan, access to your travel documents is just a few clicks away on your phone, tablet or laptop.
 Load everything that might be useful in an emergency, and everything else to make your travels easier.
 Include a scanned copy of your passport’s information page, confirmations of bookings and reservations, e-visas, addresses and directions to where you’ll be staying, and copies of all insurance policies.
 There’s a host of free and paid cloud services available, with prices dependent on how much storage is needed.
 I like Dropbox as it plays nicely with so many other apps.
-For example, I’m writing and editing this post in the Word app on my iPad mini, and saving it to Dropbox.
 To expand your free storage options, diversify your cloud portfolio by adding other services such as Google Drive and Box.

 11. Alternatives to the cloud